 - Some patients with immune thrombocytopenia (ITP) have had a severe reaction with HyperRHO S/D (rh(D) immune globulin).
 Sometimes, this has been deadly.
 Call your doctor right away if you have dark urine, back pain, fever, chills, less urine passed, swelling, sudden weight gain, shortness of breath, dizziness, or shaking.
 Most of the time, this happened within 4 to 8 hours after a dose.
 Watch for these effects for 72 hours after getting HyperRHO S/D (rh(D) immune globulin).

 - Severe kidney problems, anemia, and other blood problems have also happened.
 If you have questions, talk with the doctor.

 - You will be watched closely by your doctor.

 - It is used to treat Rh hemolytic disease.

 - It is used to treat immune thrombocytopenia (ITP).

 - It may be given to you for other reasons.
 Talk with the doctor.

 What do I need to tell my doctor BEFORE I take HyperRHO S/D?

-- If you have an allergy to Rho(D) immune globulin or any other part of HyperRHO S/D.
+- If you have an allergy to corn or corn products.

 - If you have any of these health problems: Anemia, other blood or bleeding problems, or you have had your spleen removed.